 Godfrey-Smith starts out by providing insight into how he developed a passion for studying cephalopods.
 He highlighted this interest with a discussion of the evolutionary path.
 It doesn’t take him long to state what he wants to accomplish in this book:

 Affiliate links included in this post.
 We’re on the heels of winter and my desire to stay in, curled up in front of the fireplace working on my fiber crafts is kicking in.
-I’ve spent the past few days satisfying this crafting craving by diving into the Handmade with Love Super Bundle.
-This is the…
+I’ve spent the past few days satisfying this crafting craving by diving into the Handmade with Love Super Bundle. (affiliate link) This is…

 Somedays it’s just too hard to get off the couch, especially when there is that one item on the to do list that has to be done.

 You know the one.

 It’s that to do list item that stares at you, and the longer you put it off the more daunting it seems to be.